Speed Up Your WooCommerce Site (2024): 12 Insanely Effective Tips that Actually Work!

 File Compression

-In terms of compression, Gzip is the most well-known because it reduces the size of static resources.
+Gzip is the most well-known compression method because it reduces the size of static resources.
 JavaScript files can be compressed to half their original size without affecting performance, for example.
 Try the Gzip compression test to find out how compressed your store is.

 CSS Resources